Lucchese crime family: Ruling panel

 With the arrest of acting boss Louis Daidone in 2003, imprisoned boss Vic Amuso created a three-man ruling panel to run the family.
-The panel consisted of capos Aniello Migliore, Joseph DiNapoli and Matthew Madonna, who brought the family's power back into the Bronx.
-In February 2004 a New York Post article stated that, the Lucchese family consisted of about 9 capos and 82 soldiers.
+The panel consisted of capos Aniello Migliore, Joseph DiNapoli, and Matthew Madonna, who brought the family's power back into the Bronx.
+In February 2004, a New York Post article stated that the Lucchese family consisted of about 9 capos and 82 soldiers.
 In March 2009, an article in the New York Post stated that the Lucchese family consisted of approximately 100 "made" members.

 On December 18, 2007, two members of the panel, Joseph DiNapoli and Matthew Madonna, were arrested, along with New Jersey faction capo Ralph V. Perna, soldier Nicodemo Scarfo Jr., and others.
 The arrests came after New Jersey law enforcement agencies revealed through investigation Operation Heat that the New Jersey faction controlled a $2.2 billion illegal gambling, money laundering and racketeering ring based in New Jersey and Costa Rica.

 On October 1, 2009, the Lucchese family was hit with two separate indictments charging 49 members and associates with bribery and racketeering.
 In the first indictment, 29 members and associates of the Lucchese family were arrested.
 The indictment charged Joseph DiNapoli, Matthew Madonna and acting capo Anthony Croce with running operations that grossed nearly $400 million from illegal gambling, loansharking, gun trafficking, bribery and extortion.
 In the second indictment obtained from investigation "Operation Open House" 12 more Lucchese mobsters were charged with bribery.
-The indictment charged acting capo Andrew Disimone and other mobsters with bribing New York Police Department (NYPD) detective and sergeant posing as crooked cops to protect illegal poker parlors.
+The indictment charged acting capo Andrew Disimone and other mobsters with bribing New York Police Department (NYPD) detectives and sergeants posing as crooked cops to protect illegal poker parlors.

 On November 18, 2009, family members were indicted under "Operation Night Gallery".
 Capo Anthony Croce, soldier Joseph Datello, and his brother, Frank Datello, were charged with loan sharking and bookmaking from the bar "Night Gallery" on Staten Island.